tropotek/betacrawler/README.md

 To start with you will need a Tank model.
 If you have a 3D Printer and a bit of time on your hands A fantastic starting model is the [RC Tank - By Staind](https://www.thingiverse.com/thing:2414983).

-There may be other Tank project either bought or printed its entrly up to you!

 #### Arduino & PPM